Finance & Tax Consultants

 Tax Changes

-From July 1, 2025, taxpayers will face new limitations on what they can deduct on their tax returns.
-General Interest Charge (GIC) and Shortfall Interest Charge (SIC) will no longer be eligible for tax deductions if incurred after this date.
-This change is poised to affect many taxpayers who have relied on these deductions as part of their financial planning.
+From July 1, 2025, taxpayers face new limitations on what they can deduct on their tax returns.
+General Interest Charge (GIC) and Shortfall Interest Charge (SIC) are no longer deductible for interest incurred on or after this date, regardless of which income year the underlying debt relates to.
+This change affects many taxpayers who have relied on these deductions as part of their financial planning.

 What You Need to Know